Half a decade ago, when I was halfway to seventy, I “retired” from teaching to pursue a dream… I took one year to start a blog and to write full-time.

 I’m in my thirties.
 It’s fundamentally misleading but technically correct.
 Five years ago I quit my fun, amazing, energizing teaching job to pursue a lonely, self-esteem abusing dream, and too much has happened between then and now.

 It stuns me that it’s taken me almost four decades to develop opinions and learn to trust my own thoughts.
 On most days, I’m still not sure I do.
 But I am finding out what I’m good at doing well, and for now that’s handling this moment.
 It may have taken me four decades to figure out what it meant to live in the moment, but I’m still here.
 I’m still living.

-Five years ago I quit my job in the hopes of becoming a published author.
+Five years ago I left a job I loved to pursue another passion of mine, becoming a published author.
 This weekend I’m taking time to make new goals for the next five years.

 Where were you five years ago?
 Did you have a five-year plan?
 What goals do you have for the next half a decade?

 As always, thanks for stopping by!